Medieval England Benefit of Clergy | Study Guide

 • Cause and consequence: the relationship between ecclesiastical immunity, popular resentment, and the limits of royal power

-If you are sitting AQA, Edexcel, or OCR papers covering medieval power, Church and State, or law and society, this investigation is designed for your course.
+If you are sitting AQA, Edexcel, or OCR papers covering medieval power, Church and State, or law and society, this investigation is built for your course.
+It also works as an argued account for any reader who wants to understand how the Church built, and defended, a legal world inside England's own.

 The Author